Deepfake in the Metaverse: Security Implications for Virtual Gaming, Meetings, and Offices: Conclusion

 \section{Conclusion}

 In conclusion, deepfakes in the metaverse present significant security implications, particularly around impersonation.
 The three scenarios of gaming, online meetings, and virtual offices serve as examples of how these security implications can play out in practice.
 The lack of physical authentication in the metaverse makes it easier for attackers to impersonate others and commit crimes without being held accountable.
 Mitigating these security implications will require a combination of technological solutions and legal frameworks that balance security and privacy concerns.
-As the metaverse continues to evolve, it is important to address these issues proactively to ensure a safe and secure virtual environment for all users.
+As the metaverse continues to evolve, it is important to address these issues proactively to ensure a safe and secure virtual environment for all users. \begin{acks} This research was financially supported by CSIRO's Collaborative Intelligence Future Science Platform.
+The diagram has been designed using images from Flaticon.com \end{acks}